awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 - Your data is in one of the [Supported Data Formats].
 - Your data is compatible with the solution [Limits].
 - Your data is not corrupted.
-- Your network is configuration allows access to the relevant AWS services as described in [VPC Configuration].
+- Your network configuration allows access to the relevant AWS services as described in [VPC Configuration].

 For each object which was unable to be processed successfully, a message